Skip to Content

 Instructions

-1. Rinse the chicken drumsticks under cold water, pat dry with a paper towel and then place them in a stock pot or dutch oven.
+1. Rinse the chicken drumsticks under cold water, pat dry with a paper towel and then place them in a stock pot or Dutch oven.

 2. Add 3 Quarts of water or about 12 cups of water and the seasonings, set your stove to high heat, then bring to a boil.